Links

 You also can turn on closing a popup when performing an action.

-Next, you choose an API-endpoint for writing data.
-It can be main one, or the other.
-You will choose fields from that API-endpoint (available for writing) setting up form and automatic mapping.
+Next, you need to select an API endpoint for writing data.
+It can be the main one or another relevant endpoint.
+You will choose fields from that API endpoint that are available for writing to set up the form and automatic mapping.

-And you can choose wether to call action from main object card or from linked object card.
+You can also decide whether to call the action from the main object card or from a linked object card.

-On the left side we choose fields to be filled (from chosen API-endpoint).
+On the left side, choose fields to be filled (from the API-endpoint).

-On the right side we choose one of the following options:
+On the right side, choose one of the following options:

 • Constant. (e.g. true or 12)